szepeviktor/hosting-check/README.md

 Shared hosting service (webspace) checker

-This **shell script** runs on a terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace by uploading PHP code and downloading its output.
+This **shell script** runs on your terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace by uploading PHP code and downloading its output.
 No SSH access is needed for the hosting service, it runs on a separate terminal.

+#### You can use it to

+- choose hosting provider
+- fix errors in an existing site
+- prepare for traffic spikes
+- reduce spam

 ## Checks